 Enjoy Some of Wisconsin’s Best Fishing Spots

-Flanked on either side by Green Bay and Lake Michigan, the Door peninsula and Washington Island offer some the best fishing in the country.
+Flanked on either side by Green Bay and Lake Michigan, the Door peninsula and Washington Island offer some of the best fishing in the country.
 Sturgeon Bay, recently named by Bassmasters as one of the world’s best spots for bass fishing, is the hub of the angler community, but towns throughout the county have developed their fishing industries to make sure you land your best lunker.

-- Fishing in Door County: While Sturgeon Bay may have been named the number one spot for bass fishing in the country, the rest of the county waters feature trout, salmon, whitefish, walleye, northern pike, and perch.
+While Sturgeon Bay may have been named the number one spot for bass fishing in the country, the rest of the county waters feature trout, salmon, whitefish, walleye, northern pike and perch.

-- Lake Michigan Fishing: Launching from the east side of the peninsula, you can expect to find record trout and salmon, including rainbow trout, chinook salmon, and brown trout as well as perch.
+Launching from the east side of the peninsula, you can expect to find huge, record-sized trout and salmon, including rainbow trout, chinook salmon, and brown trout as well as perch.
 Gills Rock has frequently been the site of chinook salmon stocking by the DNR, and the open season for lake trout is March 1–October 31.